ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 glxinfo | grep "OpenGL version"
 ```
-It should show: OpenGL version string: 4.6.0 NVIDIA 435.21 Now, we need to install some OpenCV-specific prerequisites & packages to work with your camera stream and process video files.
+It should show: OpenGL version string: 4.6.0 NVIDIA 435.21 or something similar.
+Now, we need to install some OpenCV-specific prerequisites & packages to work with your camera stream and process video files.
 Run the following commands:
 ```
 sudo apt-get install libjpeg-dev libpng-dev libtiff-dev